 A common technique that you can use to tie your new habits to your existing routine is: “After…, I shall…”.
 For example, “After I wake up at 6.00 am, I will work out for 15 minutes.”.
 This straightforward approach ensures you consistently practice your new habit every day.

 You can start writing down a list of new healthy habits you want to incorporate into your life and tie it to your existing routines.
-If you do that, you will slowly develop good habits to replace the old or bad habits.
+If you do that, you will slowly develop good habits to replace old or bad habits.

 Having some practice is always better than none at all.

-On days where you feel lazy or too busy with work, you may not have the time or energy to practice your new habits.
+On days when you feel lazy or too busy with work, you may not have the time or energy to practice your new habits.
 Instead of skipping the habit, you can consider doing a shorter version of the patterns.

 Find an accountability buddy

-It can be your partner, best friends, or anyone you trust.
+It can be your partner, best friend, or anyone you trust.
 Share with the person that you are starting a new habit.
 Having an accountability partner will make it more difficult for you to back out of your commitment.